Sites of Interest

 When the onions and garlic are cooked, add the mashed beans.

 Use the masher or wooden spoon and continue to cook the vegetables and mashed beans together.
-After a minute or two, add the dry seasonings (ground cumin, cayenne pepper, chili powder and salt).
+After a minute or two, add the dry seasonings (ground cumin, oregano, chili powder and salt).

 Continue to cook and stir the mashed beans with a masher or wooden spoon for another minute or two, then add the fresh squeezed lime juice.